bjlkeng/bjlkeng.github.io/source/posts/estimating-uncertainty-via-stochastic-gradient-langevin-dynamics-and-bayes-by-backprop.rst

 variation in parameter gradients.

 `RMSprop <https://en.wikipedia.org/wiki/Stochastic_gradient_descent#RMSProp>`__
 is a popular variant that is conceptually quite simple.
-It adjusted the learning rate *per parameter* to ensure that all of the learning rates are roughly the same magnitude.
+It adjusts the learning rate *per parameter* to ensure that all of the learning rates are roughly the same magnitude.
 It does this by keeping a running average of the magnitudes of recent gradients for parameter :math:`\theta` as :math:`v(\theta, t)`.